Bath-induced Zeno localization in driven many-body quantum systems: Microscopic model of the electronic spins and bath

 \subsubsection{Direct process}

 The direct process concerns the exchange of a single phonon between the bath and the system.
 It is due to the first-order interaction between the spin and the bath modes in Eq.~\eqref{eq:gtensor} involving the tensor $g^{(1)}$, substituting $\partial_\g u^\d$ via Eq.~\eqref{eq:vib}.
 The interaction Hamiltonian is thus of the form~\eqref{eq:Hint} where $B_i^\m$ a linear combination of annihilation and creation operators.
 The equilibrium bath correlation function~\eqref{eq:defReIm} then involves only quadratic correlators in the $a_{\bm k,s}$.
 For simplicity we drop tensor indices and the polarization vectors, as these factors only contribute $O(1)$ proportionality constants.
-The calculation is standard (see~\eqref{eq:corrbathDenis}-\eqref{eq:corrbathDenis2}) using the dispersion relation $\Omega_k=kv$ with $v$ the sound velocity.
-We get in the continuous limit $N\to\io$
+The calculation is standard (as done in~Eqs.\eqref{eq:corrbathDenis}-\eqref{eq:corrbathDenis2}) using the dispersion relation

+with $v$ the sound velocity.
+In the continuous limit $N\to\io$ we replace the sums over wavevectors with integrals